Lenten Wednesdays: A tree planted

 Enjoy a five-week conversation with Pastor Peter Marty around key events that shaped Jesus’ final week, viewed through the eyes of a brilliant Jewish professor of New Testament.
 Participants will discuss different risks Jesus assumed as he got closer to death.

 Advance reading assignments are 20 or less pages/week (easy reading).
 The resource, Entering the Passion, by Amy-Jill Levine, may be purchased in the Book Corner for $12.
 Reading assignments will be posted on the online calendar and in Connections.
-In Luther Loft.
+In Lower Commons.
 No need to sign up, just come.

 Choir rehearsals | 6 p.m.